LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 To detect an active or recent mycoplasma (type of bacteria) infection

-When your doctor suspects that your respiratory or other symptoms are caused by a mycoplasma infection; when a genital infection may be caused by mycoplasma or ureaplasma (a particular type of mycoplasma)
+When your healthcare practitioner suspects that your respiratory or other symptoms are caused by a mycoplasma infection; when a genital infection may be caused by mycoplasma or ureaplasma (a particular type of mycoplasma)

 A blood sample drawn from a vein in your arm, a throat swab, sputum sample, body fluid or tissue sample; occasionally, genital or urethral swab

 Mycoplasmas are the smallest free-living microbes known.
 They may exist as part of the normal flora found in the throat, upper respiratory tract, and genitourinary tract.
 Mycoplasmas are unlike other types of bacteria in many ways and can be difficult to culture and identify.
 Mycoplasma testing is used to determine whether someone currently has or recently had a mycoplasma infection.

 Mycoplasma testing includes a group of tests that either measure antibodies in the blood produced in response to a mycoplasma infection or detect the microbe directly through culturing or by detecting its genetic material (DNA) in a body sample.
 It is most often used to detect Mycoplasma pneumoniae (M. pneumoniae), the causative agent of respiratory infections often referred to as "atypical pneumonia."

 M. pneumoniae is a common cause of upper respiratory infections, with an estimated 2 million cases in the U.S. each year.
 It is responsible for 15-20% of cases of community-acquired pneumonia, appearing as single cases and as periodic epidemics, especially in school-age children and in military populations or other settings where people live in close quarters.
 Infections can occur at any time of the year, but outbreaks are more prevalent in the late summer and early fall.